Research & Commentary Advisors About Search

 Papert's constructionism demonstrated that computers should function as cognitive amplifiers, not cognitive replacements.
 His vision of learners as active builders and creators—rather than passive recipients of instruction—profoundly shapes our approach to AI design.
 We inherit his conviction that educational technology must support construction of personally meaningful knowledge through active engagement, not consumption of standardized content through algorithmic delivery.

-Open Source & Creative Commons
+Open Access & Creative Commons

-We build upon open-source software, contribute to open educational resources, and publish under Creative Commons licenses because we recognize that scholarship addressing public concerns must return value to the public commons.
+We build upon open-source software, contribute to open educational resources, and publish through an open-access model under Creative Commons licenses because we recognize that scholarship addressing public concerns must return value to the public commons.
 Knowledge funded by public institutions or investigating matters of collective import should expand the intellectual commons rather than extracting value through proprietary restrictions and access barriers.
 This commitment reflects both ethical principle and epistemic conviction: knowledge advances most rapidly when subject to widest scrutiny and collaborative refinement.

-To Educators Worldwide
+For Educators Worldwide

 The insights animating this work reflect the lived experience, professional expertise, and moral courage of educators who navigate contradictory demands to serve students with integrity.
 Your knowledge—cultivated through years of practice in specific contexts with particular learners—represents the most valuable form of expertise we possess.
 This research exists to amplify educator voice and agency, not to supplant professional judgment with algorithmic prescription.